AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-out-of-office-settings.md

 >[!NOTE]
 >
 >(For Forms-centric workflow items only) Enable the **[!UICONTROL Allow assignee to delegate using 'Out of Office' settings]** option of the **[!UICONTROL Assign task]** step in the workflow.
-Only items which have the aforementioned option enabled are delegated to other users.
+Only items which have the previously mentioned option enabled are delegated to other users.

 ## Limitations {#limitations}